 It’s not just about the performance; it’s the whole experience.
 It starts from the moment you buy your ticket: there’s the anticipation; the excitement because you never know what it is you are going to see; the performance itself and then additionally there’s the social element.

 You don’t need to be with someone to go to the theatre, you can go on your own.
 But there’s something rather nice, either in the interval or when the performance has ended, in chatting about it with someone.
 Do their views concur with yours?
 Did they see something you may have missed?
 It can bring a whole new dimension to a performance.

-And that is why Scenesaver is launching its Theatre Club- like a book club but for theatre.
+And that is why Scenesaver runs its Theatre Club- like a book club but for theatre.

 How does Theatre Club work?

 Each month the Theatre Club chooses a performance to discuss.
 Members have two weeks in which to watch it and then they can join other club members on a videoconference to have a conversation about the performance.
 It’s as simple as that, and promises to be great fun.
 Check this page for upcoming dates, times, performances and meeting links.

 To join the Scenesaver Theatre Club you need to be registered with Scenesaver.
 Not already a member?
 Sign up for free here, once registered please email us at firstname.lastname@example.org and we’ll add you to our mailing list.

 Alan Fitter is a theatre critic and Offwestend super assessor.